sahearn/Personal-Finance-Tracker/README.md

 Custom financial tracking and budgeting dashboard

 ## Background
 I spent years of frustration using free and commercial personal finance apps: MS Money, Mint, Quicken, Monarch.
 All of them had a lot of great features, but none of them were perfect and most of them couldn't reliably pull data from my financial institutions.
 So I decided to write my own.
+The basic process entails exporting transactions to CSV, importing them to a database, and running queries to categorize everything and provide trend analysis.
 For now, this still has a lot of manual processes - but these early efforts are getting the core backend and dashboard in place.

 :warning: Please note this repo does not yet contain the full suite of code, db schemas, etc. Maybe someday, but I never really intended this to be public; so the code is an embarrasing mess and contains a ton of personal banking info.
 At the very least, though, I want to get enough published to be an inspiration to other DIYers.